hydrocarbon-tk/Hydrocarbon/site/api.symbols.index.md

 example:`g:id^primary_ident`

-An annotation can be applied to a symbol for referential use within reduce actions.
+An annotation can be applied to a symbol for referential use within parse actions.

 ### Non-Capture Symbol